Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-88-the-turning-gears.md

 What a difference five years could make.

 From a light-hearted, no-strings perspective, Vemik was all she could have ever asked for and *then some* in gloriously exceeding excess.
 He was…fuck, how many superlatives could she use?
-He was like the ultimate female fantasy---well, a certain *kind* of fantasy, anyway.
+He was like the ultimate female fantasy - well, a certain *kind* of fantasy, anyway.
 He wasn’t some sensitive androgynous cute-boy poet hipster in a bookstore or whatever.

 Which, hey!
 Nothing wrong with tha, but poet hipsters weren’t…weren’t *weapons-grade.*